 Immunization information is available only to persons authorized by law to see it.
 Only doctors, schools, childcare centers, and public health providers with ImmTrac2-issued identification numbers and passwords may view the information.
-More information can be found at:
+More information can be found: www.dshs.texas.gov/immunize/immtrac.